xpladev/docs/content/en/docs/develop/core-modules/xatp.md

 }
 ```

-Unregister XATP Proposal is a special type of proposal which, once passed, will automatically go into effect by prevent XATP to be used as a Tx fee.
+Unregister XATP Proposal is a special type of proposal which, once passed, will automatically go into effect by preventing the token that `Denom` represents to be used as a transaction fee.

 ## Transitions

 ### InitGenesis

 `InitGenesis` initializes the XATP module genesis state by setting the `GenesisState` fields to the store.
-In particular, it sets the parameters and XATPs.
+In particular, it sets the [parameters]({{< ref "xatp#parameters" >}}) and XATPs.

 ### ExportGenesis